aws-samples/retail-demo-store/docs/Available Demos/Room Makeover.md

 1. **Personalization at Scale**: By leveraging the power of AI, the demo can generate personalized room designs for each customer, at scale, rather than relying on manual, labor-intensive processes.

-2. **Increased Engagement and Conversion**: The immersive, AI-powered experience helps customers visualize how their spaces could be transformed, driving increased engagement and ultimately, higher conversion rates.
+2. **Increased Engagement and Conversion**: The immersive, AI-powered experience helps customers visualize how their spaces could be transformed.
+The generated product in the image is automatically linked to the product catalog and features a direct "add to basket" functionality, driving increased engagement and ultimately, higher conversion rates.

 3. **Streamlined Workflows**: The automated product matching and prompt generation capabilities reduce the time and effort required by interior design professionals, enabling them to focus on higher-value tasks.

-4. **Continuous Improvement**: The feedback loop between image analysis, product matching, and room generation allows the system to continuously learn and improve, delivering increasingly accurate and personalized results over time.

 ## Conclusion